 When Should You Book Your Next Disney Vacation?

-Now that we finally know when Walt Disney World is reopening, you may be wondering when is a good time to visit?
-This is a good question for you, especially if you already have a Walt Disney World vacation coming up in the coming weeks or even months.
+Now that Walt Disney World is open again, you may be wondering when is a good time to visit?
+This is a good question for you, especially if you already have a Walt Disney World vacation coming up in the coming weeks or even months or had one canceled recently.

 Before we talk specifically about this situation you should read our guide to the Best Times to Visit Disney World.
 That helps you to make the best decision based on all the factors like weather, crowds, events, etc, as well as ranking every month.